cedchan/Notes/LING 5250/Beat Tracking.md

 ## Scoring

 I use a slighly modified version of the Miguel model's scoring mechanism.
-In their implementation, the number of hits is calculated by calling the weight function on non-overlapping pairs of closest projected beats and onsets.
+In their implementation, the number of hits is calculated by calling the weight function on non-overlapping pairs of closest projected beats and onsets, iterating from left to right.

+For mine, I search for the closest onset to each projected beat, first irrespective of overlap.
+Then I resolve any shared closest pairs by choosing the closer projection.
+The losing projection then searches for neighboring onsets, so long as they don't "cross."
+Sequences are truncated if there aren't enough.

+## Correction

+Idea is that when projection and onset are simultaneous, $ce$ is 0.
+It then gets bigger as the distance increases, and goes back to 0 once the distance gets too far (to correct for too-far distances).
+$$ce_k=m\cdot(r_k-p_k^h)\cdot d^\frac{|p_k^h-r_k|}{\delta}$$
+We define
+- $m$: The multiplier that determines how sensitive to error the correction  is
+- $d$: The decay factor, for how far we must go before the error disappears.

+Linear regression of $ce$ gives $\Delta h$, where $y$-intercept is phase and slope is period, since projections are linear functions.
+In this way, minimizes the error.

+Orig. uses $m= 2, d= 0.0001$.

+>[!danger]
+>With this implementation, I may have to go back to the original implementation of closest pairs, since the interceding pulse divisions will be ignored.
+But the score function should work to overcome, hopefully.

 ### Gaussian Weight